Temple syndrome

 • Unique facial characteristics of the syndrome include a prominent forehead, a shore nose with a wide tip, downward turning corners of the mouth, a small jaw, and a high palate.

-• Other symptoms include obesity, that presents in childhood, premature puberty, and bone anomalies that include other unique physical features such as small hands and feet.
+• Other symptoms include obesity, which presents in childhood, premature puberty, and bone anomalies that include other unique physical features such as small hands and feet.

 Possible clinical traits/features: